Mount Usu

-Mount Usu (有珠山, Usu-zan) is an active stratovolcano in the Shikotsu-Toya National Park, Hokkaido, Japan.
-It has erupted four times since 1900: in 1910 (which created Meiji-shinzan), 1944–45 (which created Shōwa-shinzan), August 7, 1977, and on March 31, 2001.
+Mount Usu (有珠山, Usu-zan) is an active stratovolcano in the Shikotsu-Tōya National Park, Hokkaido, Japan.
+It has erupted four times since 1900: in 1910 (which created Meiji-shinzan), 1944–45 (which created Shōwa-shinzan), August 7, 1977, and on March 31, 2000.
 To the north lies Lake Tōya.
 Mount Usu formed on the southern rim of the caldera containing the lake.

-Mount Usu and Shōwa-shinzan are major tourist attractions in the Shikotsu-Toya National Park.
-A ropeway on Mount Usu takes visitors to viewing platforms overlooking Shōwa-shinzan.
+Mount Usu and Shōwa-shinzan are major tourist attractions in the Shikotsu-Tōya National Park.
+A rope-way on Mount Usu takes visitors to viewing platforms overlooking Shōwa-shinzan.
 The 1977 eruption is mentioned in passing in Alan Booth's travelogue, The Roads to Sata.
 The 2008 G8 Summit was held near Mount Usu at Lake Tōya.